GeorgetownMakerHubOrg/air-quality/README.md

 1. Let's track low power options like [nanoPower](http://nanopower.no/#p) which uses the nrf chipset from Norway.
 1. More details on this monitor's design and roadmap are described in this [Google document](https://docs.google.com/document/d/1_XBc5c5FSMccZlWRLiqR3a8eLAP81eoLvET66j237zA).

-## Possible Improvements:
+## Data Collection choices:

-Why I would argue that Adafruit.IO is better than ThingSpeak:
+Why Adafruit.IO is arguably better than ThingSpeak:

-	1. Great documentation
+    - Great documentation
-	1. Solid REST & MQTT support
+	- Solid REST & MQTT support
-	1. You can download all data from the push of one button
+	- You can download all data from the push of one button
-	1. Fields can be set up as Key/Value pairs e.g "Temperature", 32
+	- Fields can be set up as Key/Value pairs e.g "Temperature", 32
-	1. You can create fields on the fly
+	- You can create fields on the fly
-	1. You can create groups (monitors) on the fly
+	- You can create groups (monitors) on the fly
-	1. You can set alerts using IFTTT webhooks to alert for events (high particulate matter sensor readings when battery hits a threshold).
+	- You can set alerts using IFTTT webhooks to alert for events (high particulate matter sensor readings when battery hits a threshold).
-1. Implement ntp so that we can sample at given times (and not just intervals)
-1. Power/Battery improvements:
-	- We still need to either combine the results of redundant sensors or report both
-	- The BME280 draws power from the 3.3v even during ESP deep sleep.
-Can we invoke deep sleep on sensors too prior to shutting down the ESP?
-	- On a battery monitor when the lithium battery hits a certain threshold, enter deep sleep to prevent total depletion.

 ## Notes